-Kaspersky has joined the bandwagon of cybersecurity firms and advisories that list the Middle East, Turkey and Africa (META) region as the hotbed of ransomware attacks.
+Kaspersky has joined the bandwagon of cybersecurity firms and advisories that list the Middle East, Turkey and Africa (META) region as the hotbed of ransomware news attacks.

 In 2021, ransomware was involved across roughly one-third (30%) of the security events that Kaspersky examined and managed in the META region, reported the company.
 The regional government, IT, and industrial sectors were targeted the most.